-Steer growth performance across treatments, among the early weaned 450 lb. calves used in this study, was excellent tending to favor the inclusion of Yucca s. extract without peas in the 0% Pea + Yucca s. treatment.
-Numerical, non significant, differences for average daily gain (P=.12) were 3.08, 3.16, 3.25, and 3.0 pounds per day for 0% Pea, 15% Pea, 0% Pea + Yucca s. and 15% Pea + Yucca s., respectively.
+Steer growth performance across treatments, among the early weaned calves, was excellent tending to favor the inclusion of Yucca s. extract without peas in the Y treatment.
+Numerical, non significant, differences for average daily gain (P=.12) were 3.08, 3.16, 3.25, and 3.0 pounds per day for C, P, Y and P+Y, respectively.
 No differences were measured for feed intake (P=.50) or feed efficiency (P=.50).
-Feed cost per head (P=.70)and feed cost per pound of gain (P=.70) did not differ and were nearly identical across treatments for each criteria.
+Feed cost per head (P=.70)and feed cost per pound of gain (P=.70) did not differ and were nearly identical across treatments.